alisabrigok/run-multiple-npm-scripts/README.md

-# Run Multiple Different Npm Scripts _- Or Whatever You Want -_ At Once With A Single Command
+# Run Multiple Different Npm Scripts _-Or Whatever You Want-_ At Once With A Single Command

 tl;dr just include the command and the relative path the command to be executed at to package.json - then npm start and done.